 - Sperm granulomas: This occurs when sperm starts to leak out of the vas deferens and accumulates in the surrounding tissue, developing into lumps.
 These lumps are usually relatively small, but they can cause severe irritation and may require surgery.

 - Infection: There is a risk of contracting an infection following a vasectomy when bacteria enter the incisions on the scrotum.
-If the scrotum is red or tender, and if there are signs of a fever, it is important to see a doctor.
+If the scrotum is red or tender, and if there are signs of a fever, it is important to

 - Testicular pain: This may occur straight after the surgery, or it may start a few weeks later.
 It can last for a while.
 Persistent pain may be due to a pinched nerve.
 This will require further surgery.